 - Will I need more tests later?

-Questions about treatment:
+Questions about treatments:

 - When will I start treatment and how long will it last?

 - What do I need to know about the medicine you’re prescribing?
 Are there any side effects?

 - What are the risks and benefits of this treatment?